scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

 def +(a: Int, b: Int) = a + b
 ```

-That method name won’t work well in Java, but what you can do in Scala 3 is provide an “alternate” name for the method --- an alias --- that will work in Java:
+That method name won’t work well in Java, but what you can do in Scala 3 is provide an “alternate” name for the method---an alias---that will work in Java:

 ```scala
 import scala.annotation.alpha